AdobeDocs/campaign-classic.en/help/message-center/using/about-event-processing.md

 There is an error message when trying to trigger a request from an event sent to Adobe Campaign.

 * The IP of the external system contacting Adobe Campaign may not be whitelisted.
 See [Execution instance](../../message-center/using/creating-a-shared-connection.md#execution-instance).
-* The operator account used to contact Adobe Campaign may be incorrectly configured.
-See [Configuring execution instances](../../message-center/using/creating-a-shared-connection.md#configuring-execution-instances).
+* When triggering the event, the operator account needs to use a valid token or a correct password to contact Adobe Campaign.
+Review the *web.log* file.
+See [Log files](../../production/using/log-files.md).
 * The call to Adobe Campaign may not be properly formatted.
 * Review the *web.log* file to find details on the error.
 See [Log files](../../production/using/log-files.md).
 * Before running a test from the external system, test the connection and payload using an API testing tool such as SoapUI.